 \begin{IEEEbiography}[{ }]{Zhi-Song Liu} received his Ph.D.
 (2016-2020) from The Hong Kong Polytechnic University, Artificial Intelligence and Signal Processing Lab.
 Previously, he was a principal research scientist at DELL EMC.
 Before that, he was a research fellow (01/2021-12/2021) in CIHE and a post-doc researcher in LIX, Ecole Polytechnique (01/2020-12/2020).
 His research interests include image and video signal processing, computer vision, deep learning, and 3D data processing.
 He joined the CVPR Lab at LUT University in 2023 as an associate professor. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Roland Maier} studied Mathematics at the University of Bonn (2012-2017) and received his Ph.D. from the University of Augsburg in 2020.
-After some time as a postdoc at the University of Gothenburg and Chalmers University of Technology, he became junior professor at the Unviversity of Jena in 2021.
+After some time as a postdoc at the University of Gothenburg and Chalmers University of Technology, he became a junior professor at University of Jena in 2021.
 In 2023, he joined Karlsruhe Institute of Technology as a tenure-track professor for numerics of partial differential equations.
-He is mainly working on multi-scale methods and numerical homogenization approaches. \end{IEEEbiography}
+He mainly works on multi-scale methods and numerical homogenization approaches. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Andreas Rupp} received his M.Sc.\ and PhD degrees from the FAU Erlangen--Nuremberg in December 2015 and May 2019, respectively.
 He was a postdoctoral researcher at Heidelberg University till June 2021.
-Since then, he was a tenure track assistant professor at LUT University and, since September 2023, an Academy of Finland research fellow.
+Since then, he was a tenure-track assistant professor at LUT University and, since September 2023, an Academy of Finland research fellow.
 In September 2024, he joined Saarland University as a professor of applied mathematics. \end{IEEEbiography}